-For the Denmark Interchange, there will be at least six delegate families from the Detroit area to share carpooling and have input into the planning of the group activities.
+For the Grenoble Interchange, there will be at least six delegate families from the Detroit area to share carpooling and have input into the planning of the group activities.

 All CISV activities are run at-cost.
 Interchange expenses include a program fee of approximately $1050 in Year 1.
 A portion of that fee is a non-refundable commitment fee due at the time of selection.
-If an Interchange has a second year, as our Guangzhou Interchange does, the fee for the second year is $250.
 These fees cover training for leaders and volunteers, background checks, insurance.